AJFYB/glitch-tool/README.md

+# Updates
+I love this tool that was created, though having to use it through the terminal was a bit annoying.
+As a result, I GUIfied most of the input arguments for easier input, albeit slower as well.
+The convenience in my opinion however outweighs the speed.

 # glitch-tool

 glitch-tool is a simple Python script for messing with files in a few different ways.
 This tool was created for making glitch art, more specifically doing databending.
 You can read more about my results in [this blog post](https://tobloef.com/fun/glitch-art).
 This tool was mostly created for this one-time use and therefore the code quality isn't great.

 ## Usage
 ```
-usage: glitch_tool.py [-h] [-i INFILE] [-m MODE] [-o OUTDIR] [-s SEED]
+usage: glitch_tool.py [-h] [-o OUTDIR] [-s SEED]
-                      [-a AMOUNT] [-c CHANGES] [-b BYTES] [-r REPEAT_WIDTH]
                       [-q] [--output-iterations OUTPUT_ITERATIONS]

-Required arguments:
+Optional arguments:
-  -i, --infile         Input file
-  -m, --mode           File change mode
   -o, --outdir         Output folder
-Optional arguments:
   -s, --seed           Seed to use for random
-  -a, --amount         Amount of new files to create
-  -c, --changes        Amount of random changes.
-Can be in a range, like 1-10.
-  -b, --bytes          Amount of bytes to change each change.
-Can be in a range, like 1-10.
-  -r, --repeat-width   Amount of bytes to repeat.
-Can be in a range, like 1-10.
   -q, --quiet          Surpress logging
   --output-iterations  How many changes between outputs
 ```